 When it comes to roofing, architects and engineers often specify roofing components, including insulation, that cut energy costs while providing many years of low-maintenance service.

 Construction proceeds as experts in trades demonstrate their expertise.
 Every sub-contractor, including the roofer, needs to perform at a high level.
-A builder can benefit from working with CRS, a highly experienced commercial roofing contractor that can be counted on to “get it right’ the first time.
+A builder can benefit from working with CRS, a highly experienced commercial new construction roofing contractor that can be counted on to “get it right’ the first time.

 One of the common goals of commercial service work is to keep minor issues from becoming major commercial roof repair projects.
 It is important to detect leaks, ponding and other developing issues as early as possible.
 It is also important to remove debris that might impede drainage.